michaelhenr/echelonsociety.end/README_ORGANIZATION.md

 - cypress/: Cypress E2E tests and config

 Notes:
-- The frontend source remains in `src/` to avoid breaking Vite config and app behavior.
-If you want it moved into `frontend/src/`, we can migrate and update `vite.config.ts` and `tsconfig.json` accordingly.
+- The frontend source has been moved to `frontend/src/` and relevant config paths were updated.
 - Vitest is configured and a unit test for the `Home` page is added at `src/__tests__/Home.test.tsx`.
 - Cypress E2E tests were added under `cypress/e2e`.